nomnom88/marviq-spring-testing/Workbooks/Exercise 1 - Mocks.md

         this.cService = cService;
     }
 ```
-and see that we need an CService parameter.
+and see that we need a CService parameter.
 Mockito then looks at which Mocks it has created with @Mock.
 We have only 1 mock and it is of type CService.